xenloops/dd-wrt_stuff/peacock_thread.md

  ## Flashing the router

   * Follow the process in the [Installation wiki page](http://www.dd-wrt.com/wiki/index.php/Installation) to flash the router.
-  * Once DD-WRT is installed on the router, you can change to **any generic stable build** that the flash will support by upgrading using the DD-WRT GUI.
+  * Once dd-wrt is installed on the router, you can change to **any generic stable build** that the flash will support by upgrading using the dd-wrt GUI.
 You do not have to stick with the build in the wiki install for your router, but do understand what builds can be flashed to your router.
   * To choose a build, understand these factors:
     1. The process for flashing
     1. The flash memory size of the router (not to be confused with RAM).
 See the [Supported Devices](http://www.dd-wrt.com/wiki/index.php/Supported_Devices) wiki.